Salmon Banh Mi Sandwiches

 Cut the salmon into 8 slices, crosswise, and lay them out on a work surface.
-Combine the next three ingredients and brush generously on the salmon.
-Heat a little vegetable oil in a cast-iron or heavy skillet over medium-high heat and sear the salmon until caramelized on both sides (about 1 minute to a side).
+Combine the soy sauce, brown sugar and pepper; brush generously on the salmon.
+Heat a little oil in a cast-iron or heavy skillet over medium-high heat and sear the salmon until caramelized on both sides, about 1 minute to a side.
 Remove to a platter.
 If you are not going to eat the sandwiches right away, chill the salmon before composing.

 Slice the baguette pieces lengthwise, leaving them hinged.
 Tear a little of the bread out of each half to slightly hollow it.

 For each sandwich: Spread the inside with mayonnaise and place 2 pieces of salmon on the bottom.
 Layer the pickled vegetables, sliced cucumbers, sliced jalapeños and cilantro sprigs.
 Wrap sandwiches in parchment paper for travel or eat it immediately!

 Recipe by, PCC Chef